 Health & Safety Protocols

 The District will maintain protocols and procedures for students, faculty, staff, and other individuals to ensure appropriate personal protective equipment (PPE) is used to protect against the transmission of the COVID-19 virus when on school grounds and in school facilities.
-Specifically, appropriate PPE means, at least, an acceptable face covering is required to be worn any time or place that individuals cannot maintain appropriate social distancing.
+Specifically, appropriate PPE means, at least, an acceptable face covering is required to be worn at all times except when eating breakfast, lunch, and during mask breaks.
 Acceptable face coverings include but are not limited to cloth-based face coverings (e.g., homemade sewn, quick cut, bandana), and surgical masks that cover both the mouth and nose.
 The District will provide information to staff and students on proper use, removal, and washing of cloth face coverings.

 According to Executive Order 202.17, any individual who is over age two (2) and able to medically tolerate a face-covering shall be required to cover their nose and mouth with a mask or cloth face-covering when in a public place and unable to maintain, or when not maintaining, social distance.